kieda/kieda-testing-framework/README.md

 <i> - The Royal Tart Toter </i><br>

 --------------------------

+The testing framework, in its current position, is a framework for timed recording of a list of mouse movements, mouse presses/releases, and key presses/releases, the ability to edit the list for additional versatility, and compiling the list to a bytecode format (to play a macro or possibily for redistribution to recreate the actions.)
+This testing framework, more recently, has turned into a very peculiar messaging system between my little brother and I, as I can type a message to him; draw a picture; or do many other things, send him the compressed file; and he gets to see the message re-created right before his eyes, with the exact timing as if I were drawing it.
+Furthermore, the message can be repeated back for him to see again.
+The quote above was the first message sent between my little brother and I, hence the reference to Adventure Time (his, and possibly my, favorite show.)<br>
+Future versions will support 'painting' on the screen during recording, additional versatility in what keys can be pressed while recording, and cross-compatibility beween different moniters during playback<br><br>
 Files are typically saved as "bro" files with the file extention ".bro"<br>
 There are a few included bro files for painting smileys in mspaint, and typing the famous writing the famous royal tart toter's speech.<br>
 Note that these files were initially recorded using my own computer, and so the macros probably won't work unless if your computer is set up like mine! (like windows + taskbar on top, 1600x900 resolution.)<br><br>